jakobsereda/jakobsereda/README.md

 ## ✨ About Me

 - 🍁 Located in Western Canada
+- 💻 System Simulation Engineering Co-op at Intel
-- 🎓 Studying Computer Science at the University of British Columbia
+- 🎓 Computer Science Major at the University of British Columbia
-- 💻 Working as a System Simulation Engineering Co-op at Intel
+- 🏎️ Embedded Linux Developer at UBC Formula Electric
 - 🎸 Freelance musician and songwriter